mbland/jsdoc-cli-wrapper/README.md

 The `jsdoc` command will:

-- silently write new output into an existing directory, and
+1. silently write new output into an existing directory, and
-- not show where the generated `index.html` entrypoint resides.
+2. not show where the generated `index.html` entrypoint resides.

+While admittedly minor annoyances, they're still annoyances:

+1. It can be surprising to change the structure of your project, run `jsdoc`, and have stale files and directories laying around.
+This can make it inconvenient to find where the newly generated documentation actually is.

+2. Seeing the path to the new `index.html` helps make sure things end up where you expect.
+This is especially useful when the JavaScript code is embedded in a larger, possibly multilanguage repository.
+It also makes it far more convenient to copy the path and open it in a browser.

 `jsdoc` doesn't have any command line options to deal with either of these issues.
 Not even `--verbose` nor `--debug` will show the path to `index.html`.

 This wrapper resolves both of those minor annoyances.

-- Regarding the first, it can be surprising to change the structure of your project, run `jsdoc`, and have stale files and directories laying around.

-- Regarding the second, it's really handy to print the path to `index.html`.
-It helps make sure things end up where you expect, and makes it convenient to copy and open in a browser.
-This is especially useful when the JavaScript code is embedded in a larger, possibly multilanguage repository.

 ## Examples